Universal Finite Subgroup of the Tate Curve

-We construct in \cite{HuanPower} a power operation $\{\mathbb{P}_N\}_N$ of quasi-elliptic cohomology relating to the level structure of the Tate curve.
-The construction of it mixes power operation in K-theory with natural operation of dilating and rotating loops and can be generalized to other equivariant cohomology theories.
-Moreover, from the power operation, we construct in Proposition 6.5 \cite{HuanPower} a ring homomorphism Ando, Hopkins and Strickland discuss the additive power operation of Morava E-theories in \cite{AHS04}.
-Applying the Strickland's theorem in \cite{Str98} they show that it has a nice algebra-geometric interpretation in terms of the formal group and it takes the quotient by the universal subgroup.
-In this paper we show that the additive operation $\overline{P}_N$ plays an essential part in the construction of the universal subgroup of order $N$ of the Tate curve.
+In \cite{HuanPower} we present a construction of the stringy power operation.
+We first construct a power operation $\{\mathbb{P}_N\}_N$ of quasi-elliptic cohomology, which can be viewed as the Tate K-theory with coefficient ring $\mathbb{Z}[q^{\pm}]$ and is introduced in Section \ref{qelldef}.
+This power operation is related to the level structure of the Tate curve.
+Its construction mixes power operations in K-theory with the natural operations of dilating and rotating loops, and can be generalized to other equivariant cohomology theories. $\{\mathbb{P}_N\}_N$ can extend uniquely to the stringy power operation of Tate K-theory.
+Moreover, from the power operation, we construct in \cite[Proposition 6.5]{HuanPower} the additive power operation which is a ring homomorphism.
+In \cite{AHS04} Ando, Hopkins and Strickland discuss the additive power operation of Morava E-theories Applying Strickland's theorem in \cite{Str98} they show that it has a nice algebro-geometric interpretation in terms of the formal group and it takes the quotient by the universal subgroup.
+The additive operation $\overline{P}_N$ plays an essential part in the construction of the isogeny whose kernel is the universal subgroup of order $N$ of the Tate curve.